flojoy-ai/docs/docs/advanced-usage/dynamic-parameter.md

+---
+sidebar-position: 2
+id: dynamic-parameters
+title: Dynamic parameters
+---

-# Flojoy Dynamic Parameters - for hiding unneeded parameters
+# Dynamic Parameters

+## Conditionally hide node parameters

 In some cases, there are parameters inputs that are not used or unneeded.
 A great example could be the `RAND` node, where different distrubution requires different parameters.